muffins/reaPyr/README.md

 to be handed off to other 3rd party applications designed for cracking or getting around software encryption for stored databases.

+The credential sets which reaPyr currently harvests are as follows:
+* Windows NTLM Accounts
+* Windows Cached Credentials
+* Windows LSA Secrets
+* Internet Explorer
+* Mozilla Firefox
+* Google Chrome
+* Skype
+* Pidgin Accounts

+###Harvest

+Upon completion, the reaPyr program will write out a 'harvest' directory in which will exist a folder for each reaper file to write out any data successfully carved from the disk.
+Alongside this 'harvest' folder will be a file in the root directory, report.csv, containing a report on all of the data carved from the disk.

 ###Implementation Notes

 * Each reaper should be stored in it's own respective directory, for